raspberrypilearning/electricity-generation/en/step_2.md

 --- /task ---

-You should see a background titled "Electricity generation % 2019".
+You should see a grey background with the title "Electricity generation % 2019".
 At the bottom of the page is a horizontal line.

 ![image of background](images/electricity-starter.png){:width="400px"}